Dollar sign: As symbol of the currency

 The numerous currencies called "dollar" use the dollar sign to express money amounts.
 The sign is also generally used for the many currencies called "peso" (except the Philippine peso, which uses the symbol "₱").
 Within a country the dollar/peso sign may be used alone.
 In other cases, and to avoid ambiguity in international usage, it is usually combined with other glyphs, e.g. CA$ or Can$ for Canadian dollar.
+Particularly in professional contexts, the unambiguous ISO 4217 three letter code (AUD, MXN, USD, etc.) is preferred.

 The dollar sign, alone or in combination with other glyphs, is or was used to denote several currencies with other names, including: